slim-template/slim/README.md

 end
 ~~~

-which can be used in Slim as follows
+which is included in the scope that executes the Slim template code.
+The helper can then be used in the Slim template as follows

     p
       = headline do